Salute to my father: Part III

 We sat to talk in the conference room with two of his representatives and my assistant.
 He discussed about the project and the contract.
 He wrote down the previous agreed cost on a sheet of paper and passed it on to me to confirm the amount.
 It was the biggest amount I ever worked for.
 But I was cool, exhibiting no eagerness. happiness and emotion.

-I said, "as you know, Mr. Johnson, it has been a while, and cost has increased regionally and nationally, so if we add 10% as cost of adjustment, the final cost would be blah, blah, blah".
+I said, "As you know, Mr. Johnson, it has been a while, and cost has increased regionally and nationally, so if we add 10% as cost of adjustment, the final cost would be blah, blah, blah".

-"That is understandable, let me bounce this with my superiors and you will hear from me soon".
-He remarked.
+"That is understandable, let me bounce this with my superiors and you will hear from me soon"., he remarked.

 We shook hands and left.
 On our way, I asked my assistant if he has seen or met the man before.
 No he said.
 I did not hear from the man after a week.
 I figured then that he has realized that I was the wrong guy.
 But the next week I saw a big brown envelope in my mail box.
 It was the contract for my signature.
 They had agreed to give my company advance pay to get ourselves together.
 I said thank you Jesus, for you are wonderful.

 The contract helped me a lot.
 I was able to do more for the children.
 Also during the summer, I hired them, including one of thier brothers, as summer helps.
-They saved thier pays for school shopping.
+They saved their pays for school shopping.
 We drove to New York for the shopping.
 One of their friends worked with them for the summer.

 Another intervention of God occurred in Celue’s last year in college.
-The university sent her home for nonpayment of tuition.
+The university sent her home for non-payment of tuition.
 She owed over $4,000.00, including some of the expenses for her international/European studies.
 The university gave her 30 days to make payment or she would be dropped from school.
 She was worried and depressed at home, sitting around and doing nothing.
 I tried to borrow from the bank without luck.
 As a self- employed person, it was difficult getting loan from banks.

 I seriously prayed to God for his intervention.
 Three weeks passed without help.
 On the fourth week on Thursday, I got a call in the morning from a man saying.”
 Is this Building Services”?
 I answered “yes”.
 He said he had two properties in DC and they had water damage and wanted someone to restore the properties.

 The man stated that he would pay the next day, which was Friday, upon completion of the work.
-The job was timely and satisfactorily completed; my crew did a fine work, and the company was paid accordingly.
+The job was timely and satisfactorily completed; my crew did a good job, and the company was paid accordingly.
 I received far more than what I wanted for the tuition.
 I gave Celue a certified check payable to the university.
 Celue left for school on Sunday and started classes on Monday, the last day of the deadline.
 She studied hard and graduated with her class.
 It was God who did it!
 Glory be unto him for his help, kindness and grace.

 Another gracious hand of our Lord was with Kathy.
-She had eyes problem since birth.
+She had a problem with one of her eyes since birth.
 When she looked at you, one of her eyeballs would turn on the side.
-In Liberia, we called it crossed eyes.
+In Liberia, we call it crossed eyes.
 The condition bothered her, and was embarrassing.
 I took her to the George Washington Hospital, one of the best hospitals in DC, for treatment.

 The hospital’s specialists examined her eyes and said that the problem could not be fixed.
-I was determined and took her to the now closed down DC General Hospital.
+I was determined and took her to the now closed DC General Hospital.
 They checked her eye and stated that it could be corrected.
 They performed surgery on the eye, removing the eyeball and readjusted it.
 Our God cured her.
 She can see better now.
 Our Lord is the doctor of all doctors.

 There were other miracles that I experienced since having the children.
-When I explained some to my brother Micheal, he commented that in the Catholic church there is what they call divine intervention, God power to arrest a situation and make condition better.
+When I explained some to my brother Micheal, he commented that in the Catholic church there is what they call divine intervention, God’s power to arrest a situation and make conditions better.
 Micheal pointed out that the children’s father, president Doe, was looking out for them by the grace of God.
-Regarding the first contract, my friend Dr.Alex Mboukou from Congo said that it was God work.
+Regarding the first contract, my friend Dr.Alex Mboukou from Congo said that it was God’s work.
 "Nyanfore", he said, "God is with you, he brought that contract for you through the man.
-Do not question or punder over God miracle".
+Do not question or ponder over God’s miracle".

 Praying and Fasting, the Answer

-Praying is the key to spiritual journey and to relationship with God.
+Praying is the key in a spiritual journey and to a relationship with God.
 God sees us and will do anything if we call on him.
 The Bible says that by praying and believing, everything we want and desire shall be given unto us.
 The power is within us and if we pray and believe in God we can exercise that power.
 The pastor or reverend can only guide, advise and direct us in our relation with God but cannot give us wealth, power and cannot get us to heaven.
 Pastor Anthony Umufied concurred on this matter in a recent conversation with him.

-With God blessing and protection, you do not need juju man, medicine man and witchcraft, for their power and wealth do not last.
+With God’s blessing and protection, you do not need a juju man, medicine man and witchcraft, for their power and wealth do not last.
 Jesus taught us how to pray, he prayed for days and hours, so why cannot we?
-He told us how we can get the power and perform the miracles.
+He told us how we can get the power and perform miracles.
 He was direct and clear.

 I pray daily and fast the first week of the month.
-I fast and pray in thankgiven to God and for what I want him to do for me.
+I fast and pray in thanksgiving to God and for what I want him to do for me.
 I begin with the Lord’s prayer.
 I pray in my native language and speak honestly and directly to him.
-I get better result when I do that.
-Some experts in praying suggest that we should pray with candle lights for symbol of Holy fire.
+I get better results when I do that.
+Some experts in praying suggest that we should pray with candle light as a symbol of Holy fire.
 Holy fire is for protection and defence.
-I have not tried this suggestion for fear of house fire.
+I have not tried this suggestion for fear of putting the house on fire.
 I will try it one day in a spacious room.

-My daily prayer is divided into 2 parts.
-The first is personal; I thank God for protesting me yesterday, the day before.
+My daily prayer is divided into two parts.
+The first is personal; I thank God for protecting me yesterday and the day before.
 I pray for his protection and blessing for the current day.
-For specific matter, I ask for his intervention NOW.
+For specific matters, I ask for his intervention NOW.
 Second, I do a general prayer.
 I pray for my family, friends, church, my church in Liberia and the one in America.
 I pray for all churches and mosques; I pray for Liberia and for the world, including prayer for justice and peace in Liberia and in the world.
 God extended his gracious hands to me in my request to him regarding the children.

-Taking care of the children gave me a pleasent exercise and opportunity of fatherhood.
+Taking care of the children gave me a pleasant exercise and opportunity of fatherhood.
 Providing for others, caring, extending kindness and making a difference gives the doer happiness and joy.
 God will bless you for your kindness.
 That is why when you help someone, he/she would say, "may God bless you" or "God will bless you".

-An unknown writer once said, and I am paraphrasing he, that when we leave this world, we would not be remembered by the size or fatness of our bankbook, by the big house we owned, or by the luxirious car we drove, but we will be remembered for making a difference in the life of a child.
+An unknown writer once said, and I am paraphrasing, that when we leave this world, we would not be remembered by the size or fatness of our bank book, by the big house we owned, or by the luxurious car we drove, but we will be remembered for making a difference in the life of a child.

 Making a difference in the life of people, particularily the young ones, gives me pleasure.
 I have tried to do that to many people, some family members, friends or community members.
 I also play a role as an uncle and a second father in the lives of children of an old college friend.
 Life is short, we do not know how and where it would end us.
 We know when we were born but do not know when we will die.